stevenblair/rapid61850/README.md

         swig -python -outdir ..\..\python_interface rapid61850.i

 	  For Java:

         swig -java -outdir ..\..\java_interface rapid61850.i

-Now we need to change the compiler settings for the `c` project to generate a dynamic library, instead of an executable.
+The following subsections explain how to change the compiler settings for the `c` project to generate a dynamic library, instead of an executable.
 This differs for Python and Java.
 It may be helpful to create different build configurations in Eclipse if you need to use more than one of the C/C++, Python, or Java interfaces.
 You may also need to exclude the existing `main.c` file from any Python or Java builds.

 #### Python interface C compiler settings ####